Microservice

 # Monoliths

-In monolithic architectures, all processes are closely associated and run as a single service.
-This means that if an application process experiences an increase in demand, the entire architecture must scale.
-In addition, as the code base grows, adding or improving the features of a monolithic application becomes more complex.
-This complexity limits experimentation and makes it difficult to implement new ideas.
+In monolithic architectures, all processes are tightly coupled and run as a single service.
+This implies that an increase in demand for one process necessitates scaling the entire architecture.
+As the codebase grows, adding or improving functionalities becomes more complex, which limits experimentation and hinders the implementation of new ideas.

-Monolithic architectures also increase the risk of application availability and increase the impact of a process failure due to the dependency between processes.
-Because an error in a single component can cause an application-wide error.
+Monolithic architectures also increase the risk to application availability and amplify the impact of errors, as the dependency between processes means a failure in a single component can cause an application-wide error.

 # Microservices:

-In a microservices architecture, an application is built using separate components, each of which runs an application process as a separate service.
-There is no need to share code or implementations between services, and communication occurs through lightweight, well-defined APIs.
+In a microservices architecture, an application is built with independent components, each running as a separate service.
+Code or implementations do not need to be shared between services; communication occurs through lightweight and well-defined APIs.

-Each service is built to handle specific business capabilities and focuses on a single function or on solving a specific problem.
-Because of its independence, each service can be independently updated, deployed, and scaled to meet the demand for specific application functions.
-If developers contribute more code to a service and the service becomes more complex, it can be divided into smaller services.
+Each service is designed to handle specific business capabilities, focusing on a single function or problem.
+Their independence allows each service to be updated, deployed, and scaled autonomously to meet the demand for specific functions.
+If a service becomes too complex, it can be further divided into smaller services.

 # Benefits of microservices

-- Agility: They foster small, independent teams that can work faster and more efficiently in well-understood contexts.
-This reduces development times and increases the performance of the organization.
+- Agility: They foster small, independent teams that work faster and more efficiently in well-defined contexts, reducing development times and increasing organizational performance.

-- Flexible scalability: They allow each service to scale independently to meet the demand for the feature of the application it supports.
-This allows teams to adapt to infrastructure needs, accurately measure the cost of a feature, and maintain availability if a service experiences an increase in demand.
+- Flexible scalability: Each service can be scaled independently to meet the demand for its specific functionality.
+This allows teams to adapt to infrastructure needs, accurately measure costs, and maintain availability during demand peaks.

-- Technological freedom: They don't follow a “one-size-fits-all” approach.
-Teams have the freedom to choose the best tool to solve each task or situation.
+- Technological freedom: Teams have the freedom to choose the best tool for each task or situation, without a "one-size-fits-all" approach.

-- Reusable code: Dividing software into small, well-defined modules allows teams to use functions for different purposes.
-A service developed for a specific function can be used as a building block for another feature.
-This makes it easier to start an application, as developers can create new capabilities without having to write code from scratch.
+- Reusable code: Dividing the software into small, well-defined modules allows for the reuse of functions for different purposes.
+A service developed for a specific function can serve as a building block for another, facilitating the creation of new capabilities without writing code from scratch.

-Modyo Connect allows the development and deployment of microservices in the cloud on its container platform.
-To do this, you must have a [code repository] (/en/connect/components/development.html#code-repository) and the continuous integration processes active.
+Modyo Connect enables the development and deployment of microservices in the cloud on its containers platform.
+This requires a code repository and active continuous integration processes.

-The microservices developed in Modyo Connect have the ability to scale horizontally, which means that you can automatically increase the number of instances when required and replace those that have some type of problem.
-In addition, you can deploy microservices in multiple regions and availability zones to ensure their resilience to infrastructure failures.
+Microservices developed in Modyo Connect scale horizontally, allowing for the automatic increase of instances based on demand and the replacement of problematic ones.
+Additionally, they can be deployed in multiple regions and availability zones to ensure their resilience to infrastructure failures.

 # General considerations

-Some important considerations when developing microservices on Modyo Connect are:
+Some important considerations when developing microservices in Modyo Connect:

-- Modyo Commons Library: Support library for common tasks such as error management, log records, authentication, etc.
+- Modyo Commons Library: Support library for common tasks (error management, logs, authentication, etc.).

-- OpenAPI: Standard for defining and publishing APIs on the API Gateway
+- OpenAPI: Standard for the definition and publication of APIs in the API Gateway.

-- Code structure and style: We recommend using the Spring Boot (opens new window) initializer or Yeoman (opens new window) to give a standard to the source code.
-We also recommend following the code style recommended by Google (opens new window).
+- Code structure and style: It is recommended to use the Spring Boot (opens new window) initializer or Yeoman (opens new window) to standardize the source code, and to follow the code style recommended by Google (opens new window).

 # Use of databases

-Microservices that require relational data persistence should consider the following guidelines:
+Microservices with relational data persistence should adhere to the following guidelines:

-- Blocks: Avoid queries that could generate blocks (opens new window) in database tables during times of high demand.
+- Locks: Avoid queries that generate locks (opens new window) on database tables during high demand.

-- Efficiency: Bring only the required information from the database.
-Sometimes it can be beneficial to use lazy loading (opens new window) to avoid unnecessary database queries at each iteration within a loop.
+- Efficiency: Retrieve only the necessary information from the database.
+Consider using lazy loading (opens new window) to avoid unnecessary queries in loops.

-- Indexes: Ensure that the indexes applied to the schema are effective.
+- Indexes: Ensure the effectiveness of indexes applied to the schema.
 Use the "explain" (opens new window) command locally to verify their use.

-- Migrations and versioning: Ensure the versioning and automation (opens new window) of tasks that operate on the data schema.
+- Migrations and versioning: Ensure the versioning and automation (opens new window) of tasks on the data schema.

-- Connection pool: Ensure a correct configuration of the connection pool (opens new window)y properly size the database engine, according to the expected concurrency and scalability.
+- Connection pool: Correctly configure the connection pool (opens new window) and properly size the database engine according to the expected concurrency and scalability.

 # Connection with external services

-- Connectivity: Ensure that connectivity from AWS networks to service endpoints are defined and stable.
+- Connectivity: Ensure that connectivity from AWS networks to service endpoints is defined and stable.

-- Security: Ensure that the link to external services is established through a secure channel, through VPNs or mTLS (opens new window).
+- Security: Establish the link to external services through a secure channel (VPNs or mTLS (opens new window)).

-- Error Handling: Errors originating from external services must be managed appropriately at the microservice level to ensure a satisfactory user experience.
+- Error handling: Properly manage errors originating from external services at the microservice level to ensure a satisfactory user experience.

 # Hexagonal Architecture

-The hexagonal architecture, also known as Ports and Adapters Architecture, is a software architecture pattern that focuses on the separation of concerns (System on a Chip or SoC) and the independence of hardware and software in an application.
+The hexagonal architecture, also known as Ports and Adapters Architecture, is a software architecture pattern that focuses on the separation of responsibilities and the independence of hardware and software in an application.

-This architecture organizes the application so that the core of the business logic is in the center and the user interface and infrastructure layers are at the edge.
+It organizes the application with the business logic at the center, and the user interface and infrastructure layers at the periphery.

-- Domain layer: It contains the business logic of the application and represents the core of the architecture.
-This layer is independent of the user interface and the infrastructure layer.
+- Domain layer: Contains the central business logic of the application, independent of the user interface and infrastructure.

-- Infrastructure adapter layer: Contains the adapters that connect the domain layer to the infrastructure layers.
-Adapters are responsible for transforming data between domain layer formats and specific infrastructure formats, such as databases and web services.
+- Infrastructure adapters layer: Contains adapters that connect the domain layer with the infrastructure, transforming data between domain formats and specific infrastructure formats (e.g., databases, web services).

-- Infrastructure layer: Contains the specific infrastructure components used in the application, such as databases, web services, and file systems.
+- Infrastructure layer: Contains specific infrastructure components (databases, web services, file systems).

 - Simplifies the integration of new infrastructure components.

-- Simplifies testing and debugging the application's business logic.
+- Facilitates the testing and debugging of the business logic.

 - Improves the modularity and reusability of the code.

-Dynamic Framework microservices are developed following the principles of hexagonal architecture.
+The microservices of Dynamic Framework are developed following the principles of the hexagonal architecture.

 # Other considerations

-- Workflows and state machine: The use of state machines (opens new window) is recommended for the orchestration of complex processes.
-As well as integrating workflow technologies with Spring Boot.
+- Workflows and state machine: The use of state machines (opens new window) is recommended for the orchestration of complex processes, and to integrate workflow technologies with Spring Boot.

-- Modyo API: We recommend using Modyo platform's administrative API for common tasks, such as sending messages to users or integrating with managed content.
+- Modyo API: It is recommended to use the administrative API of the Modyo platform for common tasks, such as sending messages to users or integrating with managed content.